bomatson/accountable/_posts/2018-01-21-goals-week-commencing-22-jan-2018.markdown

 # Howard's goals for w/c 22nd #

 1. Record and edit 3rd podcast
-2. Ship something for my career fuel audience (more than just a blog post)
+2. Ship more than just a blog post for my career fuel audience: a product or service they can sign up to and become a part of
-3. Spend at least 5 hours doing Rails practice
+3. Spend at least 5 hours doing Rails practice: Zorro job board updates, Udemy course
+4. Obtain at least 1 new distribution channel for my content

 # Moving towards going solopreneur, minimal and lightweight.
 ==========

 ![](https://media.giphy.com/media/7nFmRxSw6AmyI/giphy.gif)

 # Bobby's goals for w/c 22nd #